dbruno74/device-config/README.md

 ```

 Please do not forget to add required plugs (network-control, snapd-control) in your gadget snap file beforehand.
 Otherwise, config-snap will not work!
-Note that for snapd-control plugi, that's a super-priledged interface, additionally you need to contact support and ask for interface auto-connection.
+Note that for snapd-control plugin, that's a super-priledged interface, additionally you need to contact support and ask for interface auto-connection.

 ## Configuration